-To support customers to easily switch between DER service providers, and to get the most value from their DER assets, a degree of 'interoperability' will be needed between DER devices and supporting systems and process interfaces.
+To support customers to easily switch between CER service providers, and to get the most value from their CER assets, a degree of 'interoperability' will be needed between CER devices and supporting systems and process interfaces.

-- The ESB carried out a consultation seeking stakeholder views on an assessment framework to inform consideration of the trade-offs involved in applying relevant technical standards relating to inverter based DER devices.
+- The ESB carried out a consultation seeking stakeholder views on an assessment framework to inform consideration of the trade-offs involved in applying relevant technical standards relating to inverter based CER devices.

-- The assessment framework has been prepared for ESB by FTI Consulting and was published as an accompanying document to the ESB consultation.
+- The assessment framework has been prepared by FTI Consulting and was published as an accompanying document to the ESB consultation.

 - Submissions received to the consultation can be found here.